Vid Milenkovic: Starwings 2021 Swiss Basketball Final Run

 Vid Milenkovic scored 26 Points against Neuchatel in the semifinals of the 2021 Swiss Basketball Playoffs, helping the Starwings to reach the finals for the first time in their history.
 In fact this is the first time a team from the Swiss german part has ever been to the finals in the history of Swiss Basketball.
-In the finals the Vid Milenkovic and the Starwings would loose to Fribourg Olympic.
+In the finals the Vid Milenkovic and the Starwings would lose to Fribourg Olympic.
 Despite the loss in the finals, this run has been considered a great success in Vid Milnkovic's first year as a pro.
 During the playoffs he averaged 13.3 points per game and was the most efficient Swiss player on his team.

-National Team
+National team

 Vid Milenkovic participated in the 2015 FIBA Europe Under-20 Championship Division B. Milenkovic is currently part of the 21 Men Swiss National Team Roaster.

 Off the court

 Besides playing professional basketball, Vid is also the founder and the head of the basketball community from Zurich called "BÖLLE".
 With BÖLLE Vid and his team try to promote the sport of Basketball in Zürich.
 Mostly it is through youth camps, public events and social media content.
 The biggest projects were, hosting a camp with 100 campers, building a court in Guinea and generating more than 3000 followers on instagram.